-Within the environmental conservation field, it is increasingly difficult for young people in community colleges to gain meaningful internship experiences that match their interest, knowledge and skill sets.
-This is an even greater challenge for members of racially, ethnically, and/or socio-economically underrepresented communities in the environmental field.
+It is challenging for students in community colleges to gain meaningful internship experiences that match their interest, knowledge and skill sets.
+This is an even greater challenge for members of racially and ethnically marginalized communities.

 The CCC Internship aims to:

 This 7 week program will entail 2 weekly meetings.
 While most meetings will be virtual, we will gather in person for 2 focused sessions- one in the beginning of the internship, and one at the end.
 The internship begins June 7th and culminates Thursday July 21st, 2022.